eHealthAfrica/eHealthAfrica.github.io/_case-studies/van.md

 ## Enter the VAN VSPM Dashboard

 The **Visibility and Analytics Network** (VAN) project is a global collaboration among leading supply chain experts, country representatives, and implementing partners from across Africa and India, with the intention of improving end-to-end visibility of all public health supply chain information.

-> **Supply chains** are the series of steps involved in transporting products from manufacturers all the way to patients

 Higher visibility enables improved analysis, which facilitates a process of continual improvement within the supply chain processes – which, ultimately, saves lives.